 I am married to Megan, who is a marvelous (and, with me, a marvelously-patient) woman.
 We have a son, Benjamin, born in 2017.

-I also have two daughters from my previous marriage who live with their mother in Mobile.
+I also have two daughters from my previous marriage, one of whom is married and has recently made me a grandfather, and the other of whom will soon graduate from college.
 They have matured into accomplished young women, and I could not be prouder to be their father.

 I of course cannot know why you’re here, but I’m glad you are.